 Gene pool of auxiliary enzymes and glycoside hydrolases

-From the all genes in soil metagenome 5.51 % genes have been annotated as Carbohydrate Active Enzymes - CAZymes.
-In total 91,195 glycoside hydrolases from 108 families and 7,709 auxiliary enzymes from 11 families were identified among the protein predictions of the P. abies topsoil metagenome.
+Among genes predicted in soil metagenomes, 5.5 % of genes were annotated as Carbohydrate Active Enzymes - CAZymes.
+In total, 91,195 glycoside hydrolases from 108 families and 7,709 auxiliary enzymes from 11 families were identified among the protein predictions of the P. abies topsoil metagenome.
 GH13 (amylase) was the most diverse family with 16,412 contigs followed by GH3 (-glucosidase) and GH15 (trehalase), another 29 GH families and the family AA3 were identified in >1,000 contigs (Supplementary Table 1).
-67 % of GH and 46% of contigs AA were of assigned to bacteria and 27% and 24% to fungi.
+Among contigs, 67 % of GH and 46% of contigs AA were of assigned to bacteria and 27% and 24% to fungi.

 Considering the frequency of occurrence, 66.2% of glycoside hydrolase reads were assigned to bacteria (Proteobacteria 20.0%, Acidobacteria 20.9%, Actinobacteria 13.4%, Bacteroidetes 4.9%), 24.9% to fungi (Ascomycota 14.1%, Basidiomycota 6.1%).
 Of auxilliary enzyme reads 61.8% were assigned to bacteria (Proteobacteria 43.2%, Acidobacteria 6.3%, Actinobacteria 7.6%), 37.5% to fungi (Ascomycota 26.1%, Basidiomycota 9.1%).
 Reads assigned to other organisms were rare (Fig. 1).
 Most reads mapped to GH13 (-glucosidase), GH3 (-glucosidase), GH23 (chitinase), GH15 (trehalase), AA3 (ligninolytic oxidase), GH2 (-glucosidase), GH18 (chitinase), GH5 (cellulase), and GH1 (-glucosidase) in total representing approximately one half of all reads (Fig. 2).
 The gene pool differed significantly between litter and soil, but not between seasons (Fig. 3).
-Of individual gene families, abundance was significantly different among horizons for 72, among season for 9 in litter and 2 in soils indicating that the community composition is horizon-specific but similar in both seasons (Supplementary Table 1).
+Among X individual gene families, abundance was significantly different among horizons for 72 gene families, among season for 9 gene families in litter and 2 gene families in soils indicating that the community composition is horizon-specific but similar in both seasons (Supplementary Table 1).

 Transcription of auxilliary enzymes and glycoside hydrolases